Call us today

 In general, the average duration of detox for Xarelto is between three and five days.
 There are several factors that can influence both the duration and potential severity of Xarelto withdrawal.
 A calm, stable, and supportive environment can minimize emotional distress.
 Biological and genetic influences, including metabolism and family history of drug dependence and addiction, can impact withdrawal.

 Withdrawal symptoms for a medication may begin when the drug stops being active in the bloodstream.
 According to the prescribing information for rivaroxaban, the half-life of the drug is between five and nine hours for healthy individuals ages 20 to 45.
 This means that withdrawal symptoms will typically begin within 10 and 18 hours after the last dose.

 The mean age of individuals prescribed Xarelto is over 60, according to information published in the Journal of the American Heart Association (JAHA).
-As people age, their metabolism slows down, and the half-life for Xarelto is then extended to 11–13 hours for people between the ages of 60 and 76, meaning withdrawal would begin within 24 hours of stopping the drug.
+As people age, their metabolism slows down, and the Xarelto half life is then extended to 11–13 hours for people between the ages of 60 and 76, meaning Xarelto withdrawal would begin within 24 hours of stopping the drug.